-The pension reserve arises from the actuarial measurement of the UTC's share of the Local Government Pension Scheme deficit.
-This deficit is recorded as a provision.
+The pension reserve arises from the actuarial measurement of the UTC's share of the Local Government Pension Schemet.
 The actuarial cost of employing staff during the year is initially reflected in the normal running costs of the school in the restricted pension fund.
 The amount included in resources expended represents the pension costs for the year charged to income and expenditure that arises from actuarial calculations of service cost rather than employer contributions paid.
 Actuarial gains and losses that arise from changes in assumptions by the actuary or wider influences are shown in the restricted pension fund.